xabilopalf/GAMMANN-Vir/README.md

 - **Why Use ANNs?**

-Machine learning is a powerful tool for uncovering patterns in microbial communities, but still is considered as a black box, and its complexity often comes at the cost of interpretability.
-Many models function as black boxes, prioritizing accuracy over transparency, making it difficult to understand.
-This scripts are intended to extract meaningful biological insights, so that interpretable models are needed.
+Machine learning is a powerful tool for uncovering patterns in microbial communities, but its complexity often comes at the cost of interpretability.
+Many models prioritize accuracy over transparency, making their predictions difficult to understand.
+These scripts aim to extract meaningful biological insights, emphasizing the need for interpretable models.
+Though the use of artificial Neural Networks (ANNs), we model complex, non-linear relationships between environmental factors and viral community dynamics.

 - **What the [`03_ANN_time_series.R`](https://github.com/xabilopalf/GAMANN-Vir/blob/main/03_ANNs_time_series.R) script does:**